Emil Savundra: Imprisonment and death

 Savundra was arrested shortly after his appearance on The Frost Programme after a two-year police investigation.
 In March 1968, he was sentenced to eight years' imprisonment with a £50,000 fine or an additional two years' imprisonment.
 Savundra was eventually placed in the prison hospital, where he became addicted to drugs to control persistent pain.
 Whilst he was in prison, it was discovered that he had used his wealth to go to clinics around the world; the clinic records were collected and collated.
 Savundra was released from prison shortly before Christmas in 1974, still addicted to drugs.
 He died in Old Windsor, near Windsor, Berkshire, on 21 December 1976 at age 53.
 Survived by his widow, Savundra was registered as a "retired banker" and was a Roman Catholic.

 In popular culture

-In "The Death List", an episode of the television comedy Yes Minister, Jim Hacker says that he once wrote a character reference for Savundra.
+In "The Death List", an episode of the television comedy Yes Minister, Cabinet Minister Jim Hacker briefly panics over the possibility that a character reference he once wrote for Savundra might be leaked to the press.